Choose another writer in this calendar:

 Czech-French novelist, essayist, dramatist and poet, one of the major writers of the late 20th century.
-Milan Kundera's most famous work is The Unbearable Lightness of Being (1984), which was also made into a successful movie.
+Milan Kundera's most famous work is The Unbearable Lightness of Being (1984); its title has become a catchphrase of our times.
 Kundera has brought the novel toward philosophy and incorporated essayistic elements into his writing, creating his own concept of the novel as "a feast of many courses."

 "Conversely, the absolute absence of a burden causes man to be lighter than air, to soar into the heights, take leave of the earth and his earthly being, and become only half real, his movements as free as they are insignificant." (from The Unbearable Lightness of Being)

 Milan Kundera was born in Brno, Czechoslovakia (now the Czech